A strong community around a shared purpose generates innovation. It disseminates ideas, propagates connection, and garners opportunity.

 Until recently, anecdotal evidence was the limit of community cost-benefit analysis.
 As community business models have emerged and developed the mission-critical ROI has become measurable.
 By monitoring communities which implemented such advanced strategies their successes can be isolated, tested, and replicated.

-It goes without saying that communities which embrace an advanced model of community development see the best ROI, with average cost per member lower as a result.
+It goes without saying that communities which embrace an advanced model of online community development see the best ROI, with average cost per member lower as a result.